patel0ankur/cdk_docs/CDK Basics/OOP.md

    In the above Code:

-   * ParentClass has a constructor that prints a message when it's called.
+   * ParentClass has a constructor that prints a message when it is called.
    * ChildClass extends ParentClass.
-Its constructor first prints its own message and then calls super (), which invokes the constructor of ParentClass.
+Its constructor first prints its own message and then calls super(), which invokes the constructor of ParentClass.
-   * When creating a new instance of ChildClass, both messages are printed, demonstrating the order of constructor calls.
+   * When a new instance of ChildClass is created, both messages are printed, showing the order in which the constructors are called.

 **4. Interfaces and Their Usage in AWS CDK**

-   * Interface Definition: An interface is a contract that defines a set of methods a class must    implement, without specifying how these methods should be implemented.
+   * Interface Definition:

+     An interface is like a contract that specifies a set of methods a class must implement, without detailing how these methods should be implemented.

-   * Interfaces in AWS CDK:  In CDK, interfaces are used to define standard behaviors for constructs.
-Next, let's demonstrate the use of an interface in TypeScript, especially in the context of AWS CDK.
-Suppose we have an interface for a service configuration.
+   * Interfaces in AWS CDK:

+     In AWS CDK, interfaces define standard behaviors for constructs.
+Let’s look at an example of using an interface in TypeScript, particularly in the context of AWS CDK.
+Imagine we have an interface for a service configuration.

    ```
    interface ServiceConfig {